schaltung/FishBoardMix/README.md

 ----------
 ## Getting Started

-This data preparation task creates several list-files with information relevant to conduct experiments for Speaker-Age estimation.
+The goal of this data preparation task is to create 5 list-files with information relevant to conduct experiments for Speaker-Age estimation.
-This task is split into three steps.
+There are three steps:

 1. Process each individual corpus creating 5 list: `spk2gender`, `utt2yage`, `utt2spk`, `spk2yage`, `wav.scp`.
 2. Aggregate the list files.
-3. Partition into Train, Eval and Dev randomly ensuring speakers .
+3. Partition into Train, Eval and Dev randomly ensuring speakers do not overlap across set.